ssimicro/SplunkModularInputsJavaFramework/jmx/appServer/static/docs/readme/README.md

 You will need to configure your JMX config file, this is the config file where you specify JMX server(s), MBeans and MBean attributes/operations/notifications.
 You can create as many config files,with any name, as you want and place them in the jmx_ta/bin/config directory

+In your setup stanzas, you can optionally specify an alternate config file directory location relative to SPLUNK_HOME ie: etc/apps/someotherapp
+This might come in handy if you want to create another Splunk App that depends on this JMX App , and ship your own config files.

 The app sets up a default input stanza for you.
 To get started you should edit the default config.xml file and then enable the stanza.